IsaacBreen/starfield/README.md

-Lets you define `attrs` classes with a single non-keyword-only field that can be initialised using var-positional (i.e. star `*`) arguments.
+`starfield` you define `attrs` classes with a single non-keyword-only field that can be initialised using variadic-positional (i.e. star `*`) arguments.

 ## Installation